 Gruppenpreisplatteln and Einzelpreisplatteln are two of the highlights of the biennial Gaufest, held in every "odd" year.
 Each Verein (club) within the Gauverband may enter the Schuhplattler competition with one group of four to six couples.
 One of three dances is performed; which one and the order of performance are determined by pulling a number out of a hat the day before the competition.
 For Einzelpreisplatteln, couples may be from the same Verein or different Vereine.

 Einzelpreisplatteln is typically held on Friday, and as many as 80 couples participate from ages 16 up in four age groups.
-On Saturday morning, the nervous and excited groups assemble to have a 10-minute practice session, get pictures taken, then wait their turn to perform before the seven judges.
+They are judged as a couple and can dance to the music of their choice.
+On Saturday morning, the nervous and excited groups competing in Gruppenpreisplatteln assemble to have a 10-minute practice session, get pictures taken, then wait their turn to perform before the seven judges.
 The dance is either "Haushamer," "Haitauer," or "Reit im Winkl."

 The rules governing the dance are contained in the Operating Rules and Procedures and Preisplatteln Rules sections of the Bylaws and Rules of the Gauverband and can only be changed at the biennial Delegates Meeting, held in "even" years.
 The official rules are updated after each Delegates Meeting and posted on the Gauverband website.
 The competing Vereine and individuals should be sure to consult the latest Operating Rules.
 (Located at About Us/Bylaws)